ezynda3/edzynda.com/content/post/2013-09-23-use-laravels-eloquent-orm-outside-of-laravel.md

 ```bash
 $ composer install
 ```
-In order to start using Eloquent let&#8217;s create a file called database.php to include in our various project files.
+In order to start using Eloquent let's create a file called database.php to include in our various project files.

 ```php
 <?php